Sam-stallard12345/P1-Mental-Health/README.md

 <h3> Testimonials and FAQ </h3>
 Created a Testimonials section using and "section" and "blockquote".
 Added placeholder testimonials styled with CSS (e.g., card layout or sliders).

+As per the user story I included a FAQ section interactive by using semantic html such as details and summary.
 <img src="assets/images/Screenshot from 2024-11-13 11-05-35.png">

+<h3> Footer </h3>
+Included footer with 4 social media links which are clearly displayed and easily accessible.

 <h3> Sign up Page </h3>
 The Sign Up page includes a form where users can enter their details to create an account.
 The form captures essential information such as name, email, and password.
 Additionally, an embedded iframe is used to direct user to a wellness centre nearby they can use their memberships for discounts with.